Art Schlichter: Extent of addiction

-The pattern continued during his time as a sports talk host.
+The pattern continued during Schlichter's time as a sports talk host.
 According to longtime Cincinnati radio personality Mike Wolfe, who worked with Schlichter at WSAI, Schlichter was known to try to wrangle money out of callers.
-Station management covered for him when a victim of one of his cons came after him.
+Station management covered for Schlichter when a victim of one of his cons came after him.
 Kutner recalled that at KVEG, his penchant for bilking his friends and bouncing checks was a topic of on-air discussion.

 The habit took a considerable toll on his marriage.
-Schlichter pawned off Mitzi's wedding ring to get money to gamble, only to discover it had been sold when he tried to get it back.
-He frequently stayed up late tracking scores; Mitzi often found him vomiting the next morning from what he claimed was the flu, but was really nerves.
+Schlichter pawned off Mitzi's wedding ring to get money to gamble, only to later discover it had been sold when he tried to get it back.
+He frequently stayed up late tracking scores; Mitzi often found him vomiting the next morning from what he claimed was the flu but was actually nerves.
 He also stole money from Mitzi as well.

-Mitzi claims that, in order to protect herself and her children, she never allowed Art to have a checkbook.
+Mitzi claims that, in order to protect herself and her children, she never allowed Schlichter to have a checkbook.
 She only reluctantly agreed to move with him to Las Vegas for a second time in 1994, warning him that it was his last chance.
-His father and other family members questioned the move, knowing that his real motivation was to gamble legally.
+Schlichter's father and other family members questioned the move, knowing that his real motivation was to gamble legally.
 Kutner also had doubts, knowing about Schlichter's penchant for gambling.
-Soon after they arrived in Las Vegas, he took a box of old checks from her sister and used them to get money to gamble.
+Soon after they arrived in Las Vegas, Schlichter took a box of old checks from his sister-in-law and used them to obtain money to gamble.
 He lost it all, and when it was apparent he couldn't pay it back, the bank reported him to the FBI.
-Mitzi lost patience with him and took her two daughters back to Indiana.
-After losing hundreds of thousands of dollars, along with virtually all he owned, he went back to Indiana as well in hopes of reconciling with Mitzi.
+Mitzi finally lost patience and took her two daughters back to Indiana.
+After losing hundreds of thousands of dollars, along with virtually all he owned, Schlichter went back to Indiana as well in hopes of reconciling with his wife.

-Soon afterward, in October, he was charged with fraud for passing $175,000 in bad checks at Las Vegas casinos, many of which he'd stolen from Kutner.
+Soon afterward, in October, Schlichter was charged with fraud for passing $175,000 in bad checks at Las Vegas casinos, many of which he'd stolen from Kutner.
 He'd passed most of the checks at Treasure Island.
-When he pleaded guilty, federal prosecutors were initially willing to offer a deal that would let him self-report to a federal prison camp for a sentence of 15 months.
+When he pleaded guilty, federal prosecutors were initially willing to offer a deal that would let Schlichter self-report to a federal prison camp for a sentence of fifteen months.
 However, when prosecutors learned that he'd been passing bad checks in Indiana as well, they persuaded a judge to remand him to custody.
-In January 1995, he was sentenced to two years in prison.
-Prosecutors later discovered Schlichter had passed $500,000 in bad checks in Indiana, Nevada, and his native Ohio.
+In January 1995, Schlichter was sentenced to two years in prison.
+Prosecutors later discovered Schlichter had passed $500,000 in bad checks in Indiana, Nevada and his native Ohio.